medzaksdn/ride-price-estimator/README.md

 ## Installing and running

-Download the project dependencies :
+Build and download the project dependencies :
 ```bash
 mvn clean install
 ```